404Wolf/csds340-case-study-1/report.typ

   caption: [PCA analysis.
 We found no useful associations in the reduced dimensionality data.
 The components did not add disparate amounts of variance, and overall variance seems like a useless separating characteristic.
 Note we ran this on all of the data, since the goal here was to build intuition as a human observer and not proceed with the reduced data.], )

-This was not useful, so we proceeded to drop features using a random forest.

 We assumed that it was likely that words in the email would co-occur because of english semantics, like if "free" were in the email, it would be more likely "money" would also show up.
 Getting a baseline for how independent our features were would be useful for choosing a final approach, so we proceeded by simply doing an initial comparison of a naïve bayes and logistic regression, and were surprised by the results.

+We performed pre-processing to drop features, thinking that we may be able to improve results by focusing the classifier on features that have dependant relationships that naïve bayes could not account for well.
+However, even after dropping features, we found that logistic regression underperformed.

 #figure(
   image("images/bayes_vs_logistic.png"),
   caption: [On our data, naïve bayes seemed to perform marginally _better_ than logistic regression.], )

-Logistic regression performing _worse_ than naïve bayes was really surprising.
 This result led us to believe that the various attributes were more independent than we though (since one would indeed expect naïve bayes to perform better, or even optimally, if labels were more independent).
 The limitation of naïve bayes, though, and the only way we thought we'd be able to improve, is by dropping an assumption of our data having a linear decision boundary.

 We explored two different general strategies to allow for nonlinear boundaries.
 First, training classifiers specifically designed to discern nonlinear boundaries, and second, preprocessing techniques to augment our data in ways that would induce a nonlinear decision boundary.